ColinHask/StudySpurt/README.md

 # StudySpurt

-StudySpurt is a simple application designed to keep you on track while studying using the Pomodoro technique.
+StudySpurt is a simple application designed to keep you on track while studying using the Pomodoro technique!
 It helps you manage your study and break times efficiently to enhance focus and productivity.

 ## Features